-Proposals for the redevelopment of private car parking land on Drayton Green Road, as shown on the Policies Map, will be supported, provided:
+Proposals for the redevelopment of private car parking land on Drayton Green Road, as shown on the Policies Map, should:

-- i.
-The scheme creates an appropriate connection and improved public realm between the station and the Broadway, comprising active frontage retail or commercial use on the ground floor and residential above; and - ii.
-The building height and massing are appropriate to the local context and the wider residential setting. - 5.24.
+i. create an appropriate connection and improved public realm between the station and the Broadway, comprising active frontage retail or commercial use on the ground floor and residential above; and ii. comprise uses that respect the living conditions of neighbouring residential properties; and iii. the building height and massing should be appropriate to the local context and the wider residential setting.

+- 5.24.
 A small site, situated in an important location.
 It acts as a rubbish trap and this along with its current use detracts from the streetscape.
 The site is at the southern end of Drayton Green Road on the eastern side and includes the car park/service area behind the NatWest Bank and the adjacent building both of which front onto the Broadway. - 5.25.
 The site is relatively small in comparison to other development sites within the forum area.
 However, its location within the Crossrail corridor and the close proximity to The Broadway highlights the sites importance and the need to improve its street frontage.